-A map of the surrounding area showing the positions of the proposed poultry house and the nearby wildlife sites is provided in Figure 1.
-In this figure, the AWs are shaded in olive, the SSSIs are shaded green, the SACs are shaded purple and the site of the proposed poultry house is outlined in blue.
+A map of the surrounding area showing the positions of the proposed poultry houses and the nearby wildlife sites is provided in Figure 1.
+In this figure, the AWs are outlined in olive, the SSSIs are shaded green, SACs are shaded purple and the site of the proposed poultry houses is outlined in blue.

 Figure 1.
-The area surrounding the site - concentric circles radii at 2 km (olive) and 5 km (green)
+The area surrounding Ty Hen Farm - concentric circles radii at 2 km (olive) and 5 km (green)